-The Academic Integrity Course at CSU prepares students by ensuring that they observe and maintaining ethical standards in their academic and professional work.
+The Academic Integrity Course at Charles Sturt University prepares students by ensuring that they observe and maintaining ethical standards in their academic and professional work.

 Designing quality assessment tasks involves multiple considerations if it is to be fit for purpose.
-CSU uses criterion-referenced standards-based assessment (CRSBA).
+Charles Sturt University uses criterion-referenced standards-based assessment (CRSBA).
 This means students' achievements are assessed against pre-defined criteria and standards of performance.

 Excellence in teaching at Charles Sturt University is recognised and celebrated through Awards, Grants and Fellowships at the University, National and International levels.
 You can find resources within the Awards, Grants and Fellowships webpage.
 Begin exploring pathways towards recognition of individual and team teaching excellence and Learning and Teaching grants that can assist you in the development new pedagogical research, and international recognition of teaching experience and expertise through Advance Higher Education Fellowships.